adriant19/plotly-crypto-app/README.md

 #### IMPROVEMENTS
 -----------------

-Some challenges that were faced when dealing with dash could serve as an opportunity to improve, namely:

 - Variety of coins that were scraped, to be included as a multi-select filter to provide users with the ability to filter out specific coins to be viewed/compared.